vlmlee/Gin-Rummy/README.md

 You can then choose your actions by entering 1, 2, 3, or 4.
 The player will always goes first and there will be a message that logs what each player does during their turn.

+To knock, check to see if the number of points in your hand is less than or equal to 10 and then knock by typing `Y` when you get prompted.
+You will not get prompted if the points in your hands are greater than 10.

 ### Some slight differences from regular Gin Rummy:

 1. Jacks have values of 11, Queens 12, and Kings 13.